gigawatts/KringleCon2019/README.md

         esac
         exit 1' sh {} ';' -print

-This returns the a single PDF file name, decrypted using a seed of 1575663650 and a key = b5ad6a321240fbec
+This returns a single PDF file name, decrypted using a seed of 1575663650 and a key = b5ad6a321240fbec

 Open up 1575663650-dec.pdf and read the 5 word string in the middle of the first page.